Naojen/SNOMED-Coding/README.md

 docker run --gpus '"device=7"' --network host -it \
 -v $(pwd):/app     -v /var/run/docker.sock:/var/run/docker.sock \
 -v $(which docker):/usr/bin/docker    \
---name PRW_RAG Erag   \
+--name PRAISE_RAG Erag   \
 python3 /app/RAG_ollama.py
 ```
 ``--network host`` allows the container to use the host’s network directly, eliminating the need for manual port mapping.
 It ensures low-latency communication between the PRAISE-ERAG container and the container where LLaMa is running, making interactions faster and more efficient. ``-v /var/run/docker.sock:/var/run/docker.sock``  mounts the host’s Docker socket inside the container, allowing the container to interact with and control other running Docker containers.
-It enables PRW_RAG to execute commands within the container where LLaMa is running, facilitating seamless model invocation without requiring external API calls. ``-v $(which docker):/usr/bin/docker`` mounts the Docker CLI inside PRW_RAG, ensuring it can run Docker commands without installing Docker within the container.
+It enables PRAISE_RAG to execute commands within the container where LLaMa is running, facilitating seamless model invocation without requiring external API calls. ``-v $(which docker):/usr/bin/docker`` mounts the Docker CLI inside PRAISE_RAG, ensuring it can run Docker commands without installing Docker within the container.

 The response of ERAG is provided in the following figure.
-From the figure it can seen that the LLM has been called multiple times to assign appropriate SNOMED codes for the given pahtology report.
+From the figure, it can be seen that the LLM has been called multiple times to assign appropriate SNOMED codes for the given pahtology report.
 ![screenshot](Images/ERAG_Ollama.png)
 <p align="center"><em> Step-wise response of ERAG for a given pathology report </em></p>